-On those occasions when a student is out of uniform, they must bring a parental note and present it to a Deputy Principal or the Principal.
+On those occasions when a student is out of uniform, they must bring a parental note and present it to a Deputy Principal.
 The student will then be issued with an 'Out of Uniform' pass.
 In certain circumstances, item(s) of correct uniform will be supplied for the day.